browserengineering/book/book/visual-effects.md

 =======================

 Before we get any further, we'll need to upgrade our graphics system.
-While Tkinter is great for basic shapes and handling input, it lacks built-in support for many visual effects.[^tkinter-before-gpu] Implementing all details of the web's many visual effects is fun, but it's outside the scope of this book, so we need a new graphics library.
+While Tkinter is great for basic shapes and input handling, it lacks built-in support for many visual effects.[^tkinter-before-gpu] Implementing all details of the web's many visual effects is fun, but it's outside the scope of this book, so we need a new graphics library.
 Let's use [Skia][skia],\index{Skia} the library that Chromium uses.
-Unlike Tkinter, Skia doesn't handle inputs or create graphical windows, so we'll pair it with the [SDL][sdl] GUI library.\index{SDL}
+Unlike Tkinter, Skia doesn't handle inputs or create graphical windows, so we'll pair it with the [SDL][sdl] GUI library.\index{SDL} Beyond new capabilities, switching to Skia will give me an opportunity to show you how graphics work at a lower level.

 [skia]: https://skia.org
 [sdl]: https://www.libsdl.org/